Scentience/docs-api/index.md

 - **[Bluetooth API](https://scentience.github.io/docs-api/ble-api)**: Quickly stream real-time communication from olfactory sensors to other nearby devices or robotic sensors.
 - **[AI Model Serving API](https://scentience.github.io/docs-api/model-cards)**: Get on-demand inference from Scentience AI models being served in the cloud.

+---

+# Contact Us

+For any questions or concerns with any of the Scentience APIs, please reach out via email at info@scentience.ai.

 <!-- **Features**
 - Real-time Communication – Stream data from olfactory devices with minimal latency.